hellmelt/erlnode/README.md

 Erlang cnode functionality based on encapsulating erl_interface C library using napi and node-addon-api.

 This project is very alpha.
 You can create erlang cnodes in node, send and receive terms.
 Connect to and accept connections from other erlang nodes are managed internally.
+The gen_server class can be extended to implement a "gen_server look-alike" (still work in progress).

 The node add-on encapsulates some erl_interface functions.
 The stuff that makes things tick is implemented in JavaScript.